Pioneer Drama

 Instead of worrying about your lack of money, have fun with any number of variations on this simple concept and you’ll be... all set!

-Cover for The Perfect Stage Crew
+Cover for The Unprincess

-Cover for Costumes, Accessories, Props and Stage Illusions Made Easy
+Cover for Costumes, Accessories, Props, and Stage Illusions Made Easy

-Costumes, Accessories, Props and Stage Illusions Made Easy
+Costumes, Accessories, Props, and Stage Illusions Made Easy

-This text takes the concept of conversion costuming and also applies it to accessories, props and illusion costumes.
+This text takes the concept of conversion costuming and also applies it to accessories, props, and illusion costumes.
 You’ll love how simple creativity can allow you to create illusions.

 Like what you've read?
-Subscribe to our email newsletter or find more tips on our blog site.
+Subscribe to our email newsletter.

 Close